mtrazzi/cool/README.md

 - [ ] eat food in Thailand

 ## dating goals
-- [ ] suggest to give your number to one girl you didn't already know
+- [X] suggest to give your number to one girl you didn't already know
+- [ ] "                            " 10 "                           "